Is there a link between breast cancer and Jewish origin?

 Some research indicates that the breast cancer incidence in Ashkenazi women with these gene mutations is lower than for other women with these mutations.
 The lifetime risk of breast cancer may be only about 60 out of 100 women with BRCA1 mutations.
 And it may be as low as 40 out of 100 for BRCA2 mutations.

 Remember that most breast cancers happen by chance.
 Only about 5 out of every hundred are related to a known inherited breast cancer gene.
 The older you or your relatives are when diagnosed, the less likely it is that an inherited gene is the direct cause.
 On the page about breast cancer genes there is more information about understanding lifetime risk, getting tested and your options if you carry a gene.
-This is in the risks and causes of breast cancer section.

 Women carrying a BRCA 1 or 2 gene fault also have a higher than usual risk of developing ovarian cancer.
 We don’t know the exact risk, but somewhere between 10 and 60 out of every 100 women with these gene faults get ovarian cancer (10 to 60%).
 For an average group of women without BRCA gene faults, about 2 in 100 will get ovarian cancer (2%).